jlentz17/codeRefactor/README.md

 ## Description

 Refactored HTML and CSS for marketing agency and updated code to follow accessibility standards and improve upon search engine optimization.
+As well as linked stylesheets and made sure formatting was correct.

 ### Installing